 And what if you lose all your photos and videos?
 Doesn’t bear thinking about.

-Want to avoid all that worry?
-Make sure your phone’s backed up.
+To avoid that worry, make sure your phone’s backed up.
 Trust us, future you will thank you.

 Lost your phone?
 Features like Find my iPhone or Find my Device are available on iOS and Android devices.
 Use them to remotely wipe your phone and keep your important info safe from prying eyes.

 Years ago, dropping your phone in water would have meant game over, especially if you didn’t have mobile insurance.
 Now though, it’s not always the end.
-Most newer models from Samsung Galaxy S10 and iPhone 11 come IP68 rated.
-That means they should survive those quick drops in water up to 1.5m.
+Most modern phones, like the Samsung Galaxy S21 and iPhone 12, come IP68 rated.
+That means they should survive being in 1.5m of water for 30 minutes.
+Phew.

 If you’ve got a Samsung phone and you think it’s been damaged, why not book a WeFix home repair?
 They can drive to your home address and fix it in their van, while you wait.
 Most repairs are sorted in under an hour and they’re guaranteed for 12 months.